Question: Why am I receiving more than one bill for the same surgery?

 Question: What is your credit and payment policy?

-Answer: Payment is due in full within 30 days of receiving your first statement.
-Self-pay procedures must be paid with a credit card, money order, or cashier’s check on or before the date of your procedure.
+Answer: Payment is due in full within 30 days of receiving your first statement, with a credit card or cashier’s check.

 It is Greenbrae Surgery Center’s policy to turn over accounts more than 30 days delinquent to a collection agency.